Kryptos MCP Server

 How to connect

-The easiest way to connect.
-You paste a short config snippet into your AI tool, and the first time it connects, a Kryptos login page opens in your browser.
+The Kryptos MCP Server uses OAuth 2.0 login — you paste a short config snippet into your AI tool, and the first time it connects, a Kryptos login page opens in your browser.
 After you log in, your AI is connected — no API key to copy or store.

 Cursor